The DevOps engineer's handbook The DevOps engineer's handbook

 Your change failure rate is the percentage of changes resulting in a fault, incident, or rollback.
 To track change failure rates, you must keep a log of all changes that cause a Production issue.

-Your work-tracking tools may have a feature to link a bug request to the original change.
-Otherwise, you may be able to add a custom field to retrospectively mark a change as ‘failed’ to use in reporting.
+Work-tracking tools usually have a feature to link a bug request to the original change.
+You can use these to calculate your change failure rate.
+Otherwise, you can add a custom field to retrospectively mark a change as ‘failed’ to use in reporting.

 When you need a code change to resolve a fault, your lead time will factor in the recovery time.
 A short lead time can be helpful as it allows you to deploy fixes without a special process to fast-track the change.